Sunday, May 12, 2024

 Time for another retrospective post.
 Over the years I’ve visited the Great Wall of China many times, including visits in Summer, Autumn and Winter.
 Each season offers its own unique perspective of this magnificent structure, surrounded by lush summer greenery, golden Autumn foliage, or shrouded in a blanket of snow.

 Here is a retrospective post about my visit during the depth of Winter in January 2003.
 At the time, I was in Beijing for a global board meeting.
 My company, Text 100 had just opened its first office in Mainland China, an important strategic expansion of its global reach.
-As Regional Director for Asia Pacific, I hosted the board for its regular bi-annual meeting, alongside the team from our latest outpost.
+As Regional Director for Asia Pacific, I hosted the board for its regular bi-annual meeting, along with the team from our new outpost.

 Our formal agenda was scheduled to kick off on Monday, 27 January.
 To facilitate some team bonding, the Board flew in early so we could spend the weekend exploring Beijing together.
 This included a tour of the Forbidden City, the Ming Tombs and, of course, the Great Wall of China.